rusnet-collaborators/notes/notes.md

 * articles
 * learning

-### advanced

 http://learnrubythehardway.org/book
 Welcome to Learn Ruby the Hard Way, 3rd Edition.
+* learning
+* ruby
+* hardway

 http://guides.rubygems.org
 Learn how RubyGems works, and how to make your own.
 The RubyGems software allows you to easily download, install, and use ruby software packages on your system.
 The software package is called a “gem” and contains a package Ruby application or library.
+* ruby
+* gems
+* guides

 https://github.com/ruby/ruby/tree/trunk/doc/syntax
+ruby / doc / syntax
+* ruby
+* doc
+* syntax
+* doc
+* rdoc

 http://ruby-doc.com/docs/ProgrammingRuby/html/index.html
 Programming Ruby.
 The Pragmatic Programmer's Guide.